Smoked Beer Can Chicken is my new favorite way to cook a whole chicken. This method has been popular with barbecue enthusiasts for quite some time.

 - Place the chicken directly on the smoker rack with a drip pan underneath to catch the drippings during the cooking process.
 Place a temperature probe or meat thermometer into the thickest part of the thigh to monitor the internal temperature.

-- Smoke the whole bird until an internal temperature of 150 degrees F. has been reached.
-Then, carefully remove it from the smoker and wrap the bottom of the legs with aluminum foil.
-Return it to the smoker until the chicken reaches an internal temperature of 165 degrees.
+- Smoke the whole bird until it reaches an internal temperature of 150 degrees F. Then, carefully remove it from the smoker and wrap the bottom of the legs with aluminum foil.
+Return it to the smoker until it reaches an internal temperature of 165 degrees.

 *Cooking time can vary.
 Remember, we are cooking to temperature, not a specific time. - Carefully remove the chicken from the smoker and let it rest for 15 minutes before slicing.